danielsaidi/OnboardingKit/Sources/OnboardingKit/OnboardingKit.docc/Getting-Started.md

 ## Views

-OnboardingKit comes with a set of UI components that you can use to present more complex onboarding flows, like a multi-page one that is shown when the app is first launched.
+OnboardingKit has a couple of views that can be used to present complex onboarding flows, as well as many ways to handle page state.

 An ``OnboardingPageView`` can be used to render a set of pages in a horizontal page view that works on all platforms.
-You just have to pass in a set of pages of any type, then provide the view with a page view builder.

 An ``OnboardingSlideshow`` can be used to render a set of pages in a slideshow that automatically slides through the pages.

-You just have to pass in a set of pages of any type, then provide the view with a page view builder.
+You can use an ``OnboardingPageState`` instance to manage page state for both views, then provide them with a page view builder that builds a page view for each page.
 Both views can be styled by applying a style view modifier to the view hierarchy.

-## Localization

-You can use a ``LocalizedOnboarding`` to automatically generate pages from the localized strings in your project.
-This makes it easy to manage your onboarding with just text and assets, without writing any code.